Arctic ground squirrel: Behaviour

-The diurnal Arctic ground squirrel lives on the tundra, where it may fall prey to the Arctic and the red fox, wolverine, Canada and Eurasian lynx, brown bear, snowy owls and eagles.
+The diurnal Arctic ground squirrel lives on the tundra, where it may fall prey to the Arctic and the red fox, coyote, wolf, wolverine, Canada and Eurasian lynx, brown bear, ermine, snowy owls, falcons, hawks and eagles; the Yukon government describes its predators as raptors and every carnivore from ermine to grizzly bear.
 It is one of the few Arctic mammal species which hibernates in the winter, similarly to the little brown bat and the closely related marmot.
 In the summer, it forages for tundra plants, seeds, and fruit to increase body fat for its winter hibernation.
-By late summer, the male Arctic ground squirrel begins to store food in its cache so that, come springtime, it will have a food source until the any new vegetation has grown.
+By late summer, the male Arctic ground squirrel begins to store food in its cache so that, come springtime, it will have a food source until new vegetation has grown.
+In alpine meadows in Yukon, squirrels have been found to cache food selectively.
 Their burrows are lined with lichens, leaves, grasses, and muskox hair, amongst other animal fibers they may find.

+Arctic ground squirrels live in scattered colonies, which allows more individuals to watch for predators; adult males defend small areas against other males.
+Male territories, established in spring, cover about 0.14 to 2.2 hectares and may include several clusters of related females.
+Females are philopatric and tend to settle near where they were born, whereas nearly all males disperse within their first year, so colonies consist of groups of related females and immigrant males.
+Males are infanticidal, and groups of related females may help repel them.
+Related females in a colony often care for orphaned young, and territorial behaviour lessens in late summer.

 Communication between squirrels is done through both vocal and physical means.
 When they meet, nose to nose contact is made or other body parts are pressed together.
-The "tsik-tsik" calls are made in response to threats and vary as between different predators.
-Deep guttural sounds are used to indicate land-based predators while short "band whistle" chatter indicates danger from the air.
+Arctic ground squirrels produce six distinct sounds, several of which serve as alarm calls.
+A squirrel gives a three-note chatter when approached by a ground predator, and a series of five or more fading chatters as it escapes into a burrow when the predator comes close.
+The approach of an aerial predator draws a single descending whistle, which is repeated at intervals of about six to eight seconds if the predator lands nearby.
+The species' distinctive alarm cry is the source of its traditional Inuit name, siksik.